CUH Logo

 What is the reason for the test?

 You have likely been referred for this test because you are having some problems with your vision.
-This test can be used to investigate if there is a problem along your visual pathway, that cannot be detected by other eye clinics.
+This test can be used to investigate if there is a problem along your visual pathway, that cannot be detected by other eye tests.

 What do I need to do on the day of the test?